Ketamine Assisted Therapy

 • Weeks 2-6: Four assisted therapy sessions (in-person) spaced out with integration sessions (remote or in-person based on preference).
 Each session is preceded by mindfulness practices to promote relaxation and followed by thorough integration sessions to explore and solidify insights gained during the experience.

-Each step of the programme is conducted by a multidisciplinary team, including psychiatrists, therapists, and anaesthetists, ensuring the highest standard of care.
 Regular feedback loops between the patient and the team ensure the treatment remains aligned with patient needs and goals.
 At the end of the six weeks, an evaluation session is held to review outcomes, discuss progress, and plan next steps for continued growth and healing.

 Combining Ketamine With Psychotherapy

 While Ketamine is known to work rapidly in treating mental health conditions, its effects are often short-lived.
-Psychotherapy, on the other hand, can help individuals reframe their thoughts and behaviors and achieve long-lasting improvements in their mental health.
+Psychotherapy, on the other hand, can help individuals reframe their thoughts and behaviours and achieve long-lasting improvements in their mental health.
 This combination approach can be particularly effective in maximizing the benefits of both modalities.

 Recent research has indicated that the addition of Ketamine to psychotherapy can enhance the therapeutic outcomes for certain individuals.
 Another advantage of this approach is that patients typically require much lower doses of medication compared to traditional antidepressants.
 At Eulas, we believe that combining Ketamine and Psychotherapy can provide a comprehensive and personalised treatment approach for those struggling with their mental health.